Compassionate treatment for anxiety

 Having a phobia includes feeling stressed about being near the object, being in the situation or doing the activity.
 It also includes being afraid of the object, situation or activity itself.
 People with phobias avoid what they are afraid of so they won't feel worried and stressed.

 Symptoms of anxiety disorders may differ from person to person.
 People with anxiety disorders may experience irritability, muscle tension, fatigue and insomnia (trouble sleeping), feeling “on edge” or tense, intrusive thoughts, compulsive behaviors, trouble letting go of past traumatic events or difficulty concentrating.
-If you are experiencing any of these symptoms, it might be a good idea to schedule an appointment with one of our primary care doctors.
-Our primary care doctors are experts in diagnosing hundreds of conditions and can help connect you to one of our specialists if needed.
+If you are experiencing any of these symptoms, it might be a good idea to schedule an appointment with one of our

 Anytime you have new or unusual symptoms that you are concerned about or are worsening, it’s best to call and we can help you decide on next steps.

 Our doctors use a variety of methods when understanding whether someone has anxiety.
 We talk with you about how you’ve been feeling and take note of all symptoms, both mental and physical.
-From your answers, we’re able to make a diagnosis and begin discussing treatment options with you.
+From your answers, we’re able to make a diagnosis and begin discussing anxiety treatment options with you.

 Our team includes primary care clinicians, physician assistants, nurse practitioners, psychiatrists, psychologists, therapists and licensed clinical social workers with expertise in treating anxiety.
 Anxiety can be treated with talk therapy, medication or lifestyle changes.
 Often a combination of all three is best for improving symptoms long-term.
-Your doctor will work with you to develop a treatment plan you’re comfortable with.
+Your doctor will work with you to develop an anxiety treatment plan you’re comfortable with.

 Our primary care doctors may recommend or refer you to a behavioral health professional for talk therapy, sometimes called psychotherapy or therapy.
 Talk therapy with a psychologist or other behavioral health professional involves talking and then taking action to make changes based on your therapy discussion.